Lamu County: Transport and communication

+The main point of entry to Lamu is through air via Manda Airport (LAU) which gives you access to the islands via boats/dhows.
+It's also possible to use buses.
+In Lamu, most locals prefer to walk barefoot (grounding) and they rely heavily on donkeys as a means of transportation (for both people and goods).

 There are five Post Offices with 1,250 installed letter boxes, 653 rented letter boxes and 597 vacant letter boxes.

 Trade and commerce

 The main economic activities in the county include crop production, livestock production, fisheries, tourism and mining, most notably quarrying.
 Lamu is rich in minerals like titanium, salt, limestone, coral stones, and sand.
-Lamu town is termed as "the oldest and best-preserved Swahili settlement in East Africa” but neighboring islands also have numerous archaeological remnants of history dating as far back as the 14th Century.
+Lamu town is termed "the oldest and best-preserved Swahili settlement in East Africa” but neighboring islands also have numerous archaeological remnants of history dating as far back as the 14th Century.

-Among the challenges facing Lamu is population growth owing to migration into Lamu from other parts of the country, fueled partly by the anticipated opportunities accruing from the Lamu Port South Sudan-Ethiopia Transport (LAPSSET) Corridor.
+Among the challenges facing Lamu are population growth owing to migration into Lamu from other parts of the country, fueled partly by the anticipated opportunities accruing from the Lamu Port South Sudan-Ethiopia Transport (LAPSSET) Corridor.
 Other challenges include landlessness and poor land management, insufficient social services such as healthcare and education, inadequate supply of piped and fresh water, under-developed infrastructure, and food insecurity.

 There are 9 trading centers, 606 registered businesses, 465 licensed retail traders, 7 supermarkets, 27 licensed wholesale traders, and 98 registered hotels.

 The county has two National reserves: Dodori, and Kiunga Marine, covering 877 km^{2.} Dodori is a breeding ground for the East Lamu Topi, and consists of a variety of mammals and birdlife including lions, elephant shrew, hippo, pelicans, and many more.
 It has the most varied species of mangrove forest in Kenya at Dodori Creek.
 Kiunga Marine Reserve consists of several islands rich with biodiversity including valuable coral reefs, sea grass, extensive mangrove forests, and the endangered sea turtles and dugongs.
 Kiwayu Island, which is part of the reserve, is deemed as having the most pristine beach in Kenya.